Raptor007/X-Wing-Revival/README.txt

 game parameters.
 Press backtick (tilde) to toggle the console.
 If you mess anything up, quit and delete settings.cfg to restore defaults.

-Here are the commands currently implemented:
+Here are some of the commands currently implemented:

   status: Show the status of various game subsystems, including framerate and ping.
   show: Show all variables.